rneil06/SnakeGame/README.md

 # SnakeGame
 This is the game, Snake written in python code.
+It is controlled using arrow keys however WASD can be implemented.